talek/vorax4/README.md

 Hi guys!
 This is the next major version of Vorax.
 It's in an early stage, I know, but is ready for testing.
-So if you are willing to contribute or to test this beta version, you are very welcomed to do so.
+So if you are willing to contribute or to test this beta version, you are very welcome to do so.

 What we have so far: